Baiju Bawra

 Baiju Bawra (Lit.
-"Baiju the Insane", born as Baijnath Mishra) was a dhrupad musician from medieval India.
+"Baiju the Insane", born as Bacchu Nath or Baij Nath) was a dhrupad musician and composer from medieval India.
 Nearly all the information on Baiju Bawra comes from legends, and lacks historical authenticity.
-According to the most popular legends, he lived in the Mughal period during the 16th and 17th centuries.
-He was one of the court musicians of Man Singh Tomar of Gwalher (now Gwalior).
+According to the most popular legends, he lived in the Mughal period during the 15th and 16th centuries.
+He was one of the court musicians of Raja Man Singh Tomar of Gwalior.
+He was the counterpart of Tansen in Gwalior Kingdom and considered as a bete noire to him.